khushi200701/JavaScriptmas-Challenge/README.md

 # JavaScriptmas-Challenge from Scrimba
-### Use the following links to quickly see the code and working demo:
+### Use the following links to see the code and working demo simultaneously:

 | Day | Challenge Name  | Link to the Scrim |